robalexdev/rss-blogroll-network/content/blogrolls/br-d1e3cb8e6f775b5ce55cf0dfdc573e04.md

   - title: Frills
     description: All blog posts and updates from Frills
     id: 411adab74d8aa1bb595049f04ed9fdfc
-  - title: Home page on Ross A. Baker (English)
+  - title: Old man yells at Internet on Ross A. Baker (English)
     description: a perfectly cromulent developer
     id: 445d8abde2bf4b4955e8806ee1c744f1
+  - title: Daryl Sun's Journal
+    description: An online diary of a lady's misadventures in two worlds
+    id: 44bd5dcf5ff7750f135a4a80abe544b0
   - title: 'Eye of the Duck: A Film Podcast'
     description: A podcast about movies and the scenes that make them special.
 Each week, hosts Dom Nero and Adam Volerich explore a movie by finding the scene